Information Architecture in Practice

 Club members at all levels get access to chat channels, monthly moderated discussions with Abby and a 25% discount on any monthly workshops

-In addition, starting in 2025, premium club members will receive access to all workshops including recordings.
+Premium club members will additionally receive access to all IA in Practice workshops including recordings.

 This is the best way to get access to the content in this program while paying month by month.